 Not new to credit, but trying to buy a home with bad credit?
 The best way to get the ball rolling on rebuilding credit is by monitoring it.
 Check your credit report and score regularly.
 Try to always stay on top of your bills so you don’t risk your mortgage being denied due to a late payment.
 You should also track your monthly debts and credit utilization to see where you need to make changes to improve your score.
-Having more insight into your credit on a regular basis will help you with everything we’re going to discuss in the upcoming sections.

 Between the credit bureaus and the creditors that play a part in developing your credit report, mistakes are bound to happen every now and then.
 These errors can lower your credit score and be a big headache to fix.

 Common errors include outdated information, incorrect payment statuses, wrongfully duplicated negatives, and most importantly, fraudulent accounts.
 You should eliminate any chance of error by sifting through your credit report with a fine-toothed comb.
 If you find anything that looks unusual, take the proper steps to dispute your credit report.

 Pay Down And Diversify Debt

 One of the best ways to improve your score is to pay down any debts and pay off any collections showing on your credit report.
 If it’s unrealistic for you to pay off the entire balance, try to work out an arrangement with creditors to pay what you can, which will show up on your credit report as “paid as agreed.”
 While it won’t raise your credit score as much as paying off the debt in full, paying something is better than nothing.

 Keep Accounts Open